michael-wall/rabbit-mq-demo/README.md

 - The rabbitmqlistener is deployed as a Liferay PaaS custom service for convenience.
   - In a realworld scenario the listener could be anything as long as it can access the queue etc.
   - The custom service shows that it can run completely outside of Liferay DXP, using OAuth 2 and the headless REST APIs to interact with Liferay.
-- The RabbitMQ queues can be created programatically and a single set of credentials can be used but sharing a dedicated account with limited permissions for the queue actions is more secure.
+- The RabbitMQ queues can be created programatically e.g. the first time they are accessed, and a single set of credentials can be used but sharing a dedicated account with limited permissions for the queue actions is more secure and the setup steps help give a better understanding of the implementation.
   - In a full implementation the publish and subscribe components would each use their own credentials.
 - The RabbitMQ ports are intentionally public:
   - port 5672 allows access to the Rabbit MQ queues and requires credentials to perform any operations.